 Another part of airing the house out is going to include using a dehumidifier to remove as much moisture in the air as you can.
 This is especially the case if you have moved somewhere that is naturally humid.

 3 – Clean Out the House

 While it might not be the first thing you had in mind when you first moved in, you should consider giving your house a thorough cleaning.
-This includes cleaning the walls, the floor, the upholstery, and anywhere else that you can think of.
+This includes cleaning the walls, the floor, the upholstery, the window sills, and anywhere else that you can think of.

 The first area you should consider is cleaning the walls of the house, since this is one of the more common places that mold and mildew grow.
 Because mold cleaners can be rather harsh on what could potentially be an old wall, you should use regular disinfectants first.